-5.3 Noise and Vibration Management Plan
+5.4 Noise and Vibration Management Plan

-- 5.3.1 As explained in Section 1.7 of this CoCP, the contractor's EMP will include a Noise and Vibration Management Plan which will describe measures to be implemented to control and mitigate noise and vibration during construction together with details regarding monitoring systems to be employed during construction.
+- 5.4.1 As explained in Section 1.7 of this CoCP, the contractor's EMP will include a Noise and Vibration Management Plan which will describe measures to be implemented to control and mitigate noise and vibration during construction together with details regarding monitoring systems to be employed during construction.
 The Noise and Vibration Management Plan will include the following, as appropriate: - A noise and vibration policy statement setting out the contractor's commitment to avoiding unnecessary noise and vibration and mitigating noise and vibration levels during construction of the Project. - The management processes to be implemented in planning and undertaking all construction activity to ensure that best practicable means are employed to minimise noise (including vibration). - A plan identifying residential buildings and other sensitive receptors, including those identified in the RIAAs, which may be affected by noise and vibration due to construction work. - A noise and vibration monitoring protocol including a schedule of noise and vibration monitoring locations and stages during construction of the project when monitoring will be undertaken. - The procedure for measuring construction noise and vibration levels at buildings and other sensitive receptors adjacent to the works. - The procedure for monitoring workers' exposure to noise and vibration. - The conditions under which the contractor will provide additional mitigation at buildings and other sensitive receptors adversely affected by noise or vibration despite the use of best practicable means and the procedures for provision of such mitigation. - Details of site hoardings, screens or bunds which will be put in place to provide acoustic screening during construction, together with an inspection and maintenance schedule for such features. - An inspection schedule for monitoring construction plant sound power output levels.

-5.4 Airborne Noise Threshold Levels
+5.5 Airborne Noise Threshold Levels

-5.4.1 Normal working hours, marine works and other works are defined in Section 3.4 of this CoCP.
-The contractor will be authorised to undertake works, without a secondary consent or approval under the Control of Pollution Act 1974, within these time periods provided the work is undertaken within the noise thresholds set out in Table 5.4.1 below:
+In addition to the formation of a Noise Liaison Group, in order to ensure the consistent management of the noise control procedures across the entire project, and notwithstanding the requirements of paragraph 5.2.1 of this CoCP, the contractor will be authorised to undertake works, without a secondary consent under the Control of Pollution Act 1974, provided the work is undertaken within the noise thresholds set out in Table 5.5.1 below: